MuhammadFarag/hello-go/README.md

 }
 ```

+Notes:

-Note we can perform conversion from one struct to the other if they have the same exact fields.
+* we can perform conversion from one *struct* to the other if they have the same exact fields.
+* anonymous *struct* doesn't require explicit conversion, if types are identical